Competitions, Challenges, and Industry Prizes

 The Collegiate Wind Competition challenges interdisciplinary teams of undergraduate students from a variety of programs to offer unique solutions to a complex wind energy project using two multifaceted elements: (1) design, build, and test a wind turbine and (2) plan and financially analyze a wind plant.

-This U.S. Department of Energy competition challenges college students to protect imagined businesses from simulated cyberattacks.
+This DOE competition challenges college students to protect imagined businesses from simulated cyberattacks.
 Using critical-infrastructure-focused, real-world scenarios, the competition helps participants and volunteers increase their knowledge and understanding of cyber-physical threats, vulnerabilities, and consequences.

 JUMP (Join the discussion, Unveil innovation, Make connections, Promote tech-to-market) into STEM is an online building science competition for undergraduate and graduate students at U.S. colleges and universities.
 This initiative was launched to advance skills in STEM fields and encourage early-stage research in building energy efficiency.